quantiaconsulting/amplicon_metagenomics/DataImport_and_Tax_management/readme.md

 ## Importing demultiplexed data using a manifest file
 During the main tutorial we imported the PE fastq files by using:
  - **type** `SampleData[PairedEndSequencesWithQuality]`: which means we are using PE fastq files;
- - **input-format** `CasavaOneEightSingleLanePerSampleDirFmt`: which means the file name are formatted by using the **CASAVA** file format.
+ - **input-format** `CasavaOneEightSingleLanePerSampleDirFmt`: which means the file name are formatted by using the [**CASAVA**](https://www.illumina.com/content/dam/illumina-marketing/documents/products/technotes/technote_systems_software.pdf) file format.

+CASAVA automatically creates files by following a defined [schema](https://support.illumina.com/help/BaseSpace_OLH_009008/Content/Source/Informatics/BS/NamingConvention_FASTQ-files-swBS.htm):
+ - Sample name: `Physalia`
+ - Sample number: `S1`
+ - Lane number:  `L001`
+ - Read Number: it can start with R (reads) or I (index)  `R1`
+ - the last segment is always *001*.
+Finally, we obtain: Physalia_S1_L001_R1_001.fastq.gz.

 ​
-Sometimes our data are not formatted according to **CASAVA** format but are independent fastq files, so we need to use an alternative way to import the data.
+Sometimes our data are not formatted according to **CASAVA** format but are independent fastq files, so we need to use an alternative way to import it.
 To import the data we need to generate a **manifest file**.
 ​
 A manifest file uses the following format: